People Watching Tour: Philanthropy

 When announcing the tour, Fender revealed that £1 from every ticket sold for the UK dates would be donated to Music Venue Trust, in support of grassroots venues.
 The initiative raised over £100,000 which helped support 38 grassroots music venues across the UK.
 According to the Music Venue Trust, the funds provided urgent emergency assistance to 19 venues facing potential closure and over £50,000 in improvement grants to another 19 venues, enabling essential upgrades to facilities, equipment and infrastructure.
+On 19 April 2026, it was announced that a £25,000 donation from the tour proceeds had been made to AutismAble, a South Shields-based community interest company serving people with autism and learning difficulties.
+The contribution was matched by the charity Youth Music, totaling £50,000 for the "Future Collaborations" music outreach programme.

 Concert film

 On 5 November 2025, Fender released the trailer for the concert film and announced its upcoming release in partnership with YouTube.
 The film, titled Sam Fender - Live at London Stadium, was released on 15 November 2025 and was recorded on 6 June 2025 during his performance at the venue.
 The concert film also features an appearance by Olivia Dean, who performed "Rein Me In" with Fender on that date.